Brownsewith History, Family Crest & Coats of Arms

 Early Origins of the Brownsewith family

-The surname Brownsewith was first found in Cheshire
+The surname Brownsewith was first found in Cheshire, where they held a family seat from ancient times.

 Early History of the Brownsewith family